plebbit/plebbit-cli/README.md

 -   Runs an IPFS and Plebbit node
 -   Command Line interface Interface to IPFS-Nodes
--   WebSocket RPC API to access and control your subplebbits and publications
+-   WebSocket RPC to access and control your subplebbits and publications

 # Install